slateci/slateci.github.io/_posts/2021-01-25-open-ondemand.md

 After a short while, your SLATE OnDemand application should be live at `<slate_instance_id>.ondemand.<slate_cluster_name>.slateci.net`.
 Navigate to this URL with any web browser, and you will be directed to a Keycloak login page.
-On first login, a user will see a "missing home directory" page.
-If this page appears, simply click "restart webserver".
+If a `user does not exist` error appears wait a few minutes for users to be populated in the container.
+If a `missing home directory` page appears, simply click `restart webserver`.
 A successful login will then direct you to the Open OnDemand portal home page.

 ## Configurable Parameters: